DaoCloud/DaoCloud-docs/docs/en/docs/skoala/quickstart/install.md

     If you have already deployed DCE 5.0 commercial release, it is recommended to see [Offline Upgrade Microservice Engine](offline-upgrade.md) for DME's offline install and upgrade.

-## Install with Commercial Release Package
+## Install with Enterprise Package Package

 When the commercial release version **≥ v0.3.29**, DME will be installed by default.
 However, it is still recommended to check the `mainfest.yaml` file to confirm whether the value of `components/skoala/enable` is `true`, and whether the helm version is specified.